BOLT-117

 The Texas Instruments BOLT-117 (BOmb, Laser Terminal-117), retrospectively redesignated as the GBU-1/B (Guided Bomb Unit) was the world's first laser-guided bomb (LGB).
 It consisted of a standard M117 750 lb bomb case with a KMU-342 laser guidance and control kit.
 This consisted of a gimballed laser seeker on the front of the bomb and tail and control fins to guide the bomb to the target.
 The latter used the bang-bang method of control where each control surface was either straight or fully deflected.
 This was inefficient aerodynamically, but reduced costs and minimized demands on the primitive onboard electronics.

 Originally the project began as a surface-to-air missile seeker developed by Texas Instruments (TI).
 When TI executive Glenn E. Penisten attempted to sell the new technology to the United States Air Force (USAF), Colonel Joe Davis Jr. inquired if it could instead be used as a ground attack system to overcome problems US aircraft were having with the poor accuracy of bombing in Vietnam.
 Davis had already witnessed a test of the United States Army's new laser target designator made by Martin Marietta, but no seeker existed to make use of the system.
 Davis had already performed tests from the back seat of an F-4 Phantom II fighter bomber and proved that it was possible to accurately target objects from a moving aircraft.
-His mock testing proved correct, and during further testing with live seekers, it took just six attempts to improves the seeker accuracy from 148 ft to within 10 ft of the target.
+His mock testing proved correct, and during further testing with live seekers, it took just six attempts to improve the seeker accuracy from 148 ft to within 10 ft of the target.
 This greatly exceeded the design requirements.
 It was commissioned by the USAF in 1967.